Mille e una notte

 I love photography, and it's for that reason that I continue to work

 at my age.
-I'd decide to remain behind the camera if my career hadn't
+I would have chosen to remain behind the camera if my career hadn't

 And it also has an economic function.
 But how do you live with